outputwebsites/template/README.md

 Everything on the blog should be fairly intuitive, but feel free to experiment with using this panel first.
 With this kit, you can add _featured_ to the comma-separated list of tags to have them show up as so in the frontend.

+<a name="configuringTheCms"></a>

+### Styling the Decap preview pane

+This template includes custom styles for the Decap CMS preview pane, so that blog posts in the admin dashboard look similar to the live site.

+**How it works:**

+- The preview styles are defined in `public/admin/decap-preview-styles.css`.
+- The CMS preview script in `src/pages/admin.astro`:
+  - pulls the props from the collection
+  - creates the DOM elements
+  - registers these elements and styles for the preview panel to use

+**How to update or customize:**

+- Edit `public/admin/decap-preview-styles.css` and the preview pane script in `src/pages/admin.astro` to match your site's branding or layout changes.
+- Use Decap's documentation on [customizing the preview pane](https://decapcms.org/docs/customization/)

+**Notes**

+- The style sheet must be a CSS file
+- The style sheet does not support nested CSS.

 #### Adding local backend

 If you want to be able to access the Decap dashboard in order to make content changes, you need to enable some local backend settings.